 This gym is also compatible with an optional leg press attachment.

 The P2X is a little lighter duty than the gyms mentioned already, but with an assembled weight of 381 lb, you still won’t have to worry about it feeling flimsy or wobbling.

-The warranty on this gym isn’t nearly as impressive as the other warranties mentioned so far- the P2X only comes with a 10 year frame and 1 year parts guarantee.
+The warranty on this gym isn’t nearly as impressive as the other warranties mentioned so far either- the P2X only comes with a 10 year frame and 1 year parts guarantee.